admiralrua/Algorithms-illustrated-by-Python/ds-algo/graphs/spanning-trees.md

 ## Borůvka algorithm
-[Borůvka algorithm](https://en.wikipedia.org/wiki/Borůvka's_algorithm) is a greedy algorithm for finding a minimum spanning tree in a graph for which all edge weights are distinct, or a minimum spanning forest in the case of a graph that is not connected.
+[Bor\ůvka algorithm](https://en.wikipedia.org/wiki/Borůvka's_algorithm) is a greedy algorithm for finding a minimum spanning tree in a graph for which all edge weights are distinct, or a minimum spanning forest in the case of a graph that is not connected.

 ### Implementation
 Later :)